DML

 INSERT

-CnosDB requires the inserted data columns to have a timestamp and the VALUES
+CnosDB requires the inserted data columns to have a timestamp and the VALUES list must be constant.
+If a column is not selected, the value is NULL.

-The time column cannot be NULL
+The time column cannot be NULL, TAG column and FIELD column can be NULL.

 For example, INSERT INTO air (TIME, station, visibility) VALUES(1666132800000000000, NULL, NULL)